Teen charged in Kenosha shootings fights extradition

 WAUKEGAN, Ill.
-(AP) — A 17-year-old in Illinois accused of killing two protesters days after Jacob Blake was shot by police in Kenosha, Wisconsin, on Friday fought his return to Wisconsin to face homicide charges that could put him in prison for life.
+(AP) — A 17-year-old in Illinois accused of killing two protesters days after Jacob Blake was shot by police in Kenosha fought his return to Wisconsin to face homicide charges that could put him in prison for life.

-Kyle Rittenhouse surrendered to police in his home in Antioch, Illinois, a day after prosecutors say he shot and killed two protesters and wounded a third on the streets of Kenosha on Aug.
+Kyle Rittenhouse was arrested at his home in Antioch, Illinois, a day after prosecutors say he shot and killed two protesters and wounded a third on the streets of Kenosha on Aug.
 25. His attorneys have said Rittenhouse acted in self-defense and have portrayed him as a courageous patriot who was exercising his right to bear arms during unrest over the police shooting of Blake, who is Black.

 Rittenhouse attorney John Pierce said during a hearing Friday that he intends to fight extradition.
-Judge Paul Novak gave the defense 14 days to review papers and file pleadings ahead of an Oct.
+The judge gave 14 days for the defense to review papers and file pleadings ahead of an Oct.
 9 hearing.

 Pierce asked for a month to prepare arguments challenging extradition that he said involve “issues of some complexity, frankly that have not arisen in the country for some time.”